-If it’s true that, as Anais Nin says that “We don’t see things as they are, we see them as we are” certain aspects of the the way things are, are complicated by the way things were in our lives.
+If it’s true, that “We don’t see things as they are, we see them as we are” certain aspects of the way things are, are complicated by the way things were in our lives.
 It would’ve been difficult for me to evaluate an advertising executive that was trying to sell my wife on radio ad space, for example, because he dressed like every guy I hated in high school.

-The guy’s checkered pants reminded me of one of my many arch rivals in high school.
+The guy’s checkered pants reminded me of one of my many archrivals in high school.
 The checkers were multi-colored, of course, but some of those colors were pink.
-I hated this ad exec, like I hated my arch rival.
+I hated this ad exec.
+I hated him in the same manner I hated my archrivals.
 The ad exec wore sensible shoes, chic eyeglasses, and he wore his hair in a coif.
 He was also a people person that knew how to relate to the folks.
 I hated him before he said his twentieth word.